 Above Chart: which includes FLU SHOT, from Blue Cross Blue Shield Document outlining financial incentives for pediatricians per fully vaccinated child under two years of age.

-Conclusion: Any one for a flu shot?
+Conclusion: Any one for an annual flu shot?

 Above header image Flu shot sign in front of Walgreens courtesy of Coronado Times.